Flood warning update - The Temiskaming Speaker

-The Ministry of Natural Resources and Forestry – North Bay District issued the following updated flood warning today (Wednesday).
+Here’s the latest on flood warning from the Ministry of Natural Resources and Forestry – North Bay District:

 Forecasts for the North Bay District area expect variable precipitation over the next five days with accumulations ranging from 10-20 mm in the northern reaches of the district and 15-20 mm in the southern reaches.